 Because depression and mood disorders are caused by the brain not reacting properly, biofeedback can be used to train a patient’s brain and ease their symptoms.
 Through biofeedback therapy, we can create a customized treatment program which will help to ease the symptoms of depression and other mood disorders.

 Chronic pain is more than pain from an injury that just won’t seem to go away; it’s pain that has lasted longer than six months, and essentially become independent of the original injury.
 Treating the initial hurt won’t be enough to halt all symptoms of chronic pain, and prescriptions may not be enough to properly manage a person’s pain.

 Biofeedback therapy allows a patient to become aware of his or her brain’s response to pain.
 This noninvasive method can help to ease symptoms, and, along with other treatment methods, can help you depend less on addictive pain medications.

 One of the most exciting things about biofeedback is that it is a legitimate therapy that can be used to treat a huge variety of health issues and disorders.
 Even involuntary behaviors can be controlled, and you can improve your quality of life by sticking to a treatment plan that we develop together.
-At Family Psychiatry of North Jersey, we are dedicated to helping you achieve your best self.
+At Family Psychiatry and Therapy, we are dedicated to helping you achieve your best self.
 Contact us today to learn more about our biofeedback offerings.